 An introduction to the methods underlying modern program development.
 Specific topics will include object-oriented design and the development of graphical user interfaces.
-Programming assignments will emphasize the use of objects implemented in standard libraries.
-(3 hour lecture.
-1 hour recitation.)
+Programming assignments will emphasize the use of objects implemented in standard libraries.)
+(3 hrs lecture; 1 hr recitation)